andrewlaikh/PolishCalculator/README.md

 ﻿# PolishCalculator

-Simple Polish Calculator creating using Java/Java Swing to demonstrate understanding of concepts of MVC as well as principles of test-driven development (tests written using JUnit)
+Simple Polish Calculator created using Java/Java Swing to demonstrate understanding of concepts of MVC as well as principles of test-driven development (tests written using JUnit)

 Demonstration: